PantherXOS/wiki.pantherx.org/home.md

 - [General recommendations](General-recommendations)
 Annotated index of post-installation tutorials and other popular articles.
 - [List of applications](List-of-applications)
-Categorised presentation of common official and AUR packages.
+Categorised presentation of common official and 3rd party packages.

 ---